 Proper product development requires coordination and collaboration across numerous parties.
-As product specialists, XAI and The RBB Fund can help guide and manage this process on behalf of new fund sponsors.
+As product specialists, XAI can help guide and manage this process on behalf of new fund sponsors. edits required on new or nuanced fund structures.
+Experienced product design and legal teams can assist with keeping this process as smooth and short as possible.
+New fund sponsors benefit from partnering with legal counsel, auditors or consultants that have prior experience with non-listed CEFs.